omriLugasi/release-toolkit/docs/COMMIT_LINT.md

 node $PWD/node_modules/.bin/commit-lint/index.js $1
 ```

-The lint restriction will be the same rule that you currently have for your release toolkit, so basically the `commitPattern` section in the release-toolkit configuration file
-also define the rules to the commit linter.
+The linting rules for commit messages will align with the release toolkit's configuration, ensuring consistency across your development and release processes.
+Specifically, the commitPatterns section in the release-toolkit.json file not only guides version upgrades during releases but also defines the rules for commit linting.
+This means that the same patterns used to trigger version changes will also enforce commit message standards, streamlining your workflow and maintaining uniformity in commit practices.

 ```json
 {